MicLieg/LinuxGSM-Docs/configuration/start-parameters.md

 ## Additional Parameters

-Additional command-line parameters can be added to the `startparameters` setting.&#x20;
+Additional command-line parameters can be added to the `startparameters` setting.

 Anything added will be appended to the server executable binary.